Find Affordable College Courses

 Cleveland, OH

-Cleveland State University ranked #6 on this year’s Best Value Chemistry Bachelor’s Degree Schools in Ohio list.
-Located in the large city of Cleveland, Cleveland State University is a public college with a large student population.
+Cleveland State University did quite well in this year’s ranking of the best places for chemistry students to get a bachelor’s degree.
+It came in at #6 on the list.
+Located in the city of Cleveland, Cleveland State University is a public school with a large student population.

 The average tuition and fees for an in-state undergraduate at Cleveland State University are $11,690 a year.
 While working on their Bachelor's Degree, chemistry majors at Cleveland State University accumulate an average of around $29,394 in student debt.

-Bowling Green State University - Main Campus came in at #7 in this year’s edition of the Best Value Chemistry Bachelor’s Degree Schools in Ohio ranking.
-Located in the town of Bowling Green, BGSU is a public school with a fairly large student population.
+Bowling Green State University - Main Campus ranked #7 on this year’s Best Value Chemistry Bachelor’s Degree Schools in Ohio list.
+Located in the fringe town of Bowling Green, BGSU is a public school with a fairly large student population.

-BGSU undergraduate students pay an average of $13,061 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at BGSU are $13,061 per year.
 The average amount in student loans that chemistry majors at BGSU take out while working on their Bachelor's Degree is $25,333.

-With a ranking of #8, Miami University - Oxford did quite well on this year’s best value schools for chemistry students working on their bachelor’s degree.
+Miami University - Oxford landed the #8 spot in the 2023 rankings for the best value bachelor’s degree chemistry programs.
 Miami University - Oxford is a fairly large public school located in the town of Oxford.

 The average tuition and fees for an in-state undergraduate at Miami University - Oxford are $16,142 a year.